FantasticFiasco/serilog-sinks-http-sample-elastic-stack/README.md

 ### Using Kibana to render the log events

-Access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser.
+Access the Kibana web UI by hitting [http://localhost:5601](http://localhost:5601) with a web browser, and when prompted enter username `elastic` and password `changeme`.

 ## Credit